We often receive questions regarding our prices on RHP bearings. In this article I will try to answer why we have such high prices.

 Click here to read an article with more details.

 U.S. antidumping laws allow even the smallest American firm to initiate a dumping charge, no matter how much the domestic demand might be for the foreign products in question.
-This allowed a small U.S. manufacturer of ball bearings, the Torrington Company of Torrington, Connecticut, in 1988 to accuse virtually all of the world’s bearing manufacturers with dumping in the U.S. The company claimed that firms in nine countries were acting to undermine Torrington’s competitiveness.
+This allowed a small U.S. manufacturer of ball bearings, the Torrington Company of Torrington, Connecticut, in 1988 to accuse virtually all of the world’s bearing manufacturers with dumping in the U.S.

 On October 1988, the ITC (US International Trade Commission) initiated an investigation against bearing manufacturers in Britain, France, Italy, Japan, Romania, Singapore, Sweden, Thailand, and West Germany.
 In a May 2, 1989, press release, Torrington Company President Thomas E. Bennett stated, “There is clear evidence that dumping has caused long-term, fundamental damage across the entire bearing industry, affecting all product types.
 We will continue to monitor with great vigilance all bearing imports and will not hesitate to take strong action again to challenge additional unfair trade practices that are identified.” (“Landmark Dumping Decision Praised by U.S. Bearing Manufacturer,” Torrington Company, Torrington, Connecticut, press release, May 2, 1989.)